-There were 300,000 options issued by the Company in the year ended March 31, 2022 and vest immediately (March 31, 2021 - 300,000).
+There were nil options issued by the Company in the year ended March 31, 2023 (March 31, 2022 - 300,000).
 The option valuation in the year ended March 31, 2022, was calculated using the Black-Scholes pricing model with the following assumptions: zero dividend yield, expected volatility of 93% and risk-free rate of 0.79%.
-The option valuation in the year ended March 31, 2021, was calculated using the Black-Scholes pricing model with the following assumptions: zero dividend yield, expected volatility 191% and risk-free rate of 0.14%.
 Option pricing models require the input of highly subjective assumptions including the expected price volatility.
 Changes in the subjective input assumptions can materially affect the fair value estimated, and therefore the existing models do not necessarily provide a reliable single measure of the fair value of the Company's stock options.